Data Governance Roles and Their Responsibilities: A Complete Round Up

 4. Data user

-Let’s explore each role and its part in shaping the data governance policy, standards, and functions.
+Let’s explore the key facets of each data governance role and its part in shaping the data governance policy, standards, and functions.

 Data admin